emberjs/rfcs/text/0706-deprecate-ember-global.md

 allow us to treeshake in the future if nothing imports `Ember`.
 In time, we will be able to deprecate the `Ember` object altogether.

-## Detailed design
+## Transition Path

 When the `Ember` object is defined on the global, we will create a getter for it that also issues a deprecation.
+Users who currently use the global will have to add `import Ember from 'ember';` at the top of the files in which they use it.

 ## How we teach this